jangroth/aws-certification-notes/solutions-architect-professional.md

 * **Dedicated hosts**
 	* A physical server with EC2 instance capacity fully dedicated to your use

+#### Spot Instances
+* Can get a discount of up to 90% compared to On-demand
+* Define max spot price and get the instance while current `spot price < max`
+  * The hourly spot price varies based on offer and capacity
+  * If the current spot price > your max price you can choose to stop or terminate your instance with a 2 minutes grace period.
+* Other strategy: Spot Block
+  * “block” spot instance during a specified time frame (1 to 6 hours) without interruptions
+* In rare situations, the instance may be reclaimed

+#### Spot Fleets
+* Collection (Fleet) of Spot Instances and optionally on-demand instances
+  * Set a maximum price you’re willing to pay per Spot Instances or all
+  * Can have a mix of instance types (M5.large, M5.xlarge, C5.2xlarge, etc..)
+* Supports: EC2 standalone, Auto Scaling Groups (launch template), ECS (underlying ASG), AWS Batch (Managed Compute Environment)
+* Soft limits:
+  * Target capacity per Spot Fleet or EC2 fleet: 10,000
+  * Target capacity across all Spot Fleet and EC2 Fleet in a region: 100,000

 <a name="5_2_2_1"></a>
 #### [↖](#5_2)[↑](#5_2_2)[↓](#5_2_3) Pricing by
 * Instance Type